register-dynamics/register-dynamics.co.uk/_specialisms/data-standards.md

   - template: card
     image: ''
     title: Drive adoption, awareness and advocacy
-    body: Get stakeholders involved and ensure that data standards are agreed, approved, understood and embraced by all.
-Build a strong consensus around the data standards across the organisation and drive adoption, awareness and advocacy.
+    body: "Get stakeholders involved and ensure that data standards are agreed, approved, understood and embraced by all. \n\nBuild a strong consensus around the data standards across the organisation and drive adoption, awareness and advocacy."
     coloured: true
   - template: card
     image: ''